NeoGranular/lanyon/_posts/2017-03-22-martial-god-chapter-02-33-02.md

 He Yitian’s eyes sharpened.
 An aura far exceeding that of the former erupted.

-His figure arrived before the former like lightning like and issued and waved his hand, slapping him at lightning fast speed.
+His figure arrived before the former like lightning like and waved his hand, slapping him at lightning fast speed.

 “Pa…”